Joshhhuaaa/EnhancedSCCTVersus/README.md

 ### EAX Resotration (optional)
 EAX enhances the game's audio using hardware acceleration to process advanced 3D environments.
 Since Windows Vista, Microsoft has stripped out the DirectSound3D API, preventing EAX from functioning.

-- To restore EAX functionality, run the registry file, "eax_restore.reg" in the System folder and press "Yes" to the dialog to add the registry entries.
+- To restore EAX functionality, run the registry file, `eax_restore.reg` in the System folder and press "Yes" to the dialog to add the registry entries.

  This registry file registers `dsound.dll` in Windows, enabling EAX to function.
 Please note that this registry applies only to your specific Windows user.
 If you create a new Windows user, you'll need to run the registry file again to restore EAX.